 These are the options available to sportspeople seeking to enter the UK:

-If you want to work as a sportsperson or coach in the UK, you will normally need to have a visa under either Tier 2 or 5 of the points-based system.
+If you want to work as a sportsperson or coach in the UK, you will normally need to have one of the two types of visas mentioned above.
 The Home Office points-based system contains special categories and rules for those within the sporting industry and covers both professional and amateur athletes.

 Sportspeople and coaches will have to be sponsored by an employer who will need to hold a Home Office sponsor licence.
 However, if you are intending to be in the UK briefly, i.e. for a single event or activity, a visitor visa may be more appropriate.

 For general information on how the UK's post-Brexit sponsorship licence application process works, download our Guide to Employing Overseas Workers brochure.